zephyrproject-rtos/zephyr/boards/arm/nrf5340dk_nrf5340/doc/index.rst

    required, to adjust the Non-Secure image Flash and SRAM starting address and sizes.

-2. Build the application firmware for the Network MCU using ``-DBOARD=nrf5340pdk_nrf5340_cpunet``.
+2. Build the application firmware for the network core using ``-DBOARD=nrf5340dk_nrf5340_cpunet``.

-When building a Secure/Non-Secure application for the nRF5340 Application MCU, the Secure application will have to set the IDAU (SPU) configuration to allow Non-Secure access to all CPU resources utilized by the Non-Secure application firmware.
+When building a Secure/Non-Secure application for the nRF5340 application core, the Secure application will have to set the IDAU (SPU) configuration to allow Non-Secure access to all CPU resources utilized by the Non-Secure application firmware.
 SPU configuration shall take place before jumping to the Non-Secure